CBEP-SoCB/LCWMD_Monitoring_sum/Data/DATA_NOTES.md

 ------------|----------------------------|--------------

-Precipitation data is derived from daily published rainfall totals for the Portland jetport, and thus are just daily values repeated.
+Precipitation data is derived from daily published rainfall totals for the Portland jetport, and are daily total values.

 Chloride values were calculated from specific conductance based on a multi-year specific conductance-chloride linear regression.
-R^2 values are on the order of  0.9.
+R^2^ values are on the order of 0.9.
 Detailed statistical analysis shows that the relationship is not strictly linear, but deviations from linearity have little practical import.
 The presence of outliers also suggests some care in interpreting individual extreme values.

 2.  **Site_IC_Data.csv** --  Simplified data of
     direct and cumulative subwatershed area and imperviousness for each Long